scikit-build/scikit-build-core/docs/configuration.md

 - Use `--no-build-isolation` when doing an editable install is recommended; you should preinstall your dependencies.
-- Automatic rebuilds do not have the original isolated build dir (pip deletes it).
-- Select a `build-dir` when using editable installs, especially if you also enable automatic rebuilds.
+- Automatic rebuilds do not have the original isolated build dir (pip deletes it), so select a `build-dir` when using editable installs, especially if you also enable automatic rebuilds.
 - You need to reinstall to pick up new files.

 Known limitations:

 - Resources (via `importlib.resources`) are not properly supported (yet).
+  Currently experimentally supported except on Python 3.9 (3.7, 3.8, 3.10, 3.11,
+  and 3.12 work).

 ```console
 # Very experimental rebuild on initial import feature